What welfare and environmental rules and regulations must Australian meat processors follow?

 In addition, the industry has proactively developed the Australian Livestock Processing Industry Animal Welfare Certification System to demonstrate its commitment to best practice animal welfare.

 Meat processors follow regulations mandated by federal, state and territory animal welfare, environment, waste and planning legislation.
-The Industry Animal Welfare Standards for Livestock Processing Establishments outlines the stringent animal welfare requirements on processors and is enforced by state inspectors and commercial auditors, including the Australian Government’s Australian Quarantine and Inspection Service.
+Each state and territory has regulation in place to protect the welfare of animals during processing.
+These requirements are enforced by state inspectors and commercial auditors, and with premises that are preparing meat for export, the Australian Government’s Department of Agriculture and Water Resources.

 Environmental legislation imposes management and licensing requirements (e.g. annual soil and water testing and reporting) along with offence provisions to prevent water, air and noise pollution.